belowlab/drive/docs/source/installation/github_installation.rst

     :link: https://www.anaconda.com/
     :shadow: sm

-    Anaconda website that describes the installation and
+    Anaconda website that describes how to install Conda and how to use it

 .. admonition:: For Developers

-    For individuals wishing to contribute to DRIVE, PDM is the current recommended way to install DRIVE.
-PDM allows for individuals to install not only the necessary runtime dependencies but also the necessary development dependencies to properly format and commit the code so that they can follow the required standards while committing to the project.
+    For individuals wishing to contribute to DRIVE, PDM is the current required way to install DRIVE.
+PDM allows for individuals to install not only the necessary runtime dependencies but also the necessary development dependencies to format and commit the code so that they can follow the required standards while committing to the project.

 Steps to installing DRIVE:
 --------------------------